tgesthuizen/lyn/lync/README.md

    assembly, suitable to be passed to an assembler to yield executable code.

-Note that the code is of horrible quality at the moment due to the lack of register allocation, primitive functions and any kind of optimization.
+Note that the generated code is of horrible quality at the moment due to the lack of register allocation, primitive functions and any kind of optimization.